-Ninth Circuit Affirms Attorneys’ Fees of Nearly 24 Times Jury AwardAdded by Hawley Troxell in Articles & Publications, Employment Law on December 12, 2013
+Ninth Circuit Affirms Attorneys’ Fees of Nearly 24 Times Jury AwardAdded by Hawley Troxell in Articles & Blogs, Employment Law on December 12, 2013

 In most employment cases, the employer must account for the risk of being liable to the plaintiff/employee for his or her attorneys’ fees incurred in the case if it loses the case.
 At times, the amount of the fees at stake can be substantial.